 Regardless, let's look at how do the products actually stack up.

 Despite the unusual names, the products from Vísi are very similar to what other similar MLMs offer.
 For example, Nufínna is a protein powder that you use to make shakes.
 Ugh.
 Yeah, this again.

 The smoothie is a bit unusual in that it uses hydrolyzed collagen protein, rather than the more common options like whey or soy protein.
 The site claims that the protein is absorbed faster than other types of protein, which may well be true.
 However, there has been almost no research about whether the protein offers any benefits.

 Additionally, the absorption of protein isn’t as great as it seems, as the protein powder has 12g of protein (along with 6g of sugar) per serving.
 Many other protein powders contain more protein and less sugar.
-For example, a brand called Designer Whey has 18g protein and 2g sugar for the same serving size.
+For example, a brand called Designer Proten has 18g protein and 2g sugar for the same serving size.

 The company makes a number of claims that it can’t really back up, such as the idea that most protein powders are filled with artificial sweeteners, colors and fillers.
 Some are, for sure, but there are also many other high quality protein powders on the market.

 All of this suggests that the product isn’t really as exceptional as the marketing wants you to think.
 It probably would still contribute to weight loss (just about any protein powder will), but it isn’t necessarily any better than the other options on the market.